jordanjmartinez/ghost-siem-simulator/README.md

 ![Event Logs](./assets/ghost-siem-demo-2.png)

-## **Scenario-based Threat Grouping**
+## **Grouped Threat Patterns & Analyst Triage Actions**
-Automatically clusters related log entries into cohesive threat scenarios using a shared scenario ID, allowing analysts to investigate patterns of malicious activity rather than isolated events.
+**G.H.O.S.T.** automatically groups related log entries into threat patterns using a shared scenario ID, which allows analysts to investigate patterns of malicious activity rather than isolated events.

 - Groups are formed based on predefined attack sequences, such as multi-step exploits (e.g., initial access → command execution → data exfiltration).

 - Each group is labeled with a threat category and severity level to assist with triage and prioritization.